PatiphanAK/fuzzy-haskell/01-foundations/Readme.md

 # Introduction to Fuzzy Sets

 Generally, we constantly classify, evaluate, and judge situations in ways that can be modeled mathematically through set-theoretic thinking.
-Many ordinary activities determining whether something is "tall", "hot" or "expensive" implicitly involve memebership in conceptual set.
+Many ordinary activities determining whether something is "tall", "hot", or "expensive" implicitly involve memebership in conceptual set.

 ## Example

 Consider the following everyday classifications:

-* **Height**: When we say “John is tall,” we implicitly reference a set of *tall people*.
+* **Height**: When we say "John is tall", we implicitly reference a set of *tall people*.
 Yet there is no universally sharp boundary at which a person suddenly becomes tall.
 Is 179 cm not tall while 180 cm is tall?
 The distinction is gradual rather than absolute.

-* **Price**: When we describe a product as “expensive,” we compare it against an implicit set of *expensive items*.
+* **Price**: When we describe a product as "expensive", we compare it against an implicit set of *expensive items*.
 The threshold varies by context, income level, and social norms.

-* **Weather**: When we claim “Today is hot,” we implicitly refer to the set of *hot days*.
+* **Weather**: When we claim "Today is hot", we implicitly refer to the set of *hot days*.
 However, temperature perception changes continuously rather than discretely.

 In each case, we are performing a classification task.
 Classical set theory requires a precise boundary separating members from non-members.
 Human reasoning, however, typically operates with gradual transitions rather than strict cutoffs.